TizianoMontenegro/Sentiment-AI/README.md

 - [NLTK](https://www.nltk.org/) (Natural Language Toolkit)
 - NLTK Data (punkt tokenizer models)

-## Contributing

-Contributions are welcome!
-To contribute to Sentiment AI:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request

-Please ensure your code follows PEP 8 style guidelines and includes appropriate tests.

 ## License

 This project is licensed under the MIT License - see the [[LICENSE](LICENSE)] file for details.